Finding webpages that have no links is difficult, but not impossible.

 To get a comprehensive list of URLs, from the left sidebar, go to Behavior > Site Content > All Pages.

 Because our orphan pages are difficult to find, the number of times they have been visited is likely to be quite low.

 Click “Pageviews” so that the arrow is pointing upward, indicating that the list of URIs is sorted in ascending order from least to most pageviews.

 This will move the pages most likely to be orphans to the top:

-To make sure our list is as comprehensive as possible, go to the time range at the top right and set the starting date back to a time before Google Analytics was in place, and click the “Apply button:
+To make sure our list is as comprehensive as possible, go to the date range at the top right.

 Now we will need to expand our list of URLs as much as possible.